ktwindisch/ktwindisch/README.md

 <div align="center"><h2> 🪪 Professional Statement</h2></div>

 🔒 As a Filipino-American, my career journey has been shaped by a passion for security measures, which has guided me towards a path of identity security and protection of sensitive data.
-With over 16 years of experience in the industry, I bring to the table a unique blend of analytical prowess, a keen interest in understanding data, and the ability to utilize information to drive informed business decisions.<br/>
+With over 16 years of experience, across several industries, I bring to the table a unique blend of analytical prowess, a keen interest in understanding data, and the ability to utilize information to drive informed business decisions.<br/>
 <br/>
 🌟 Embracing the landscape of cybersecurity, I am thrilled at the prospect of channeling my expertise into this field.
-My proficiency in Salesforce administration, coupled with my dedication to security, positions me as a valuable asset to any organization looking to fortify its digital defenses.<br/>
+My proficiency in system administration, coupled with my dedication to security, positions me as a valuable asset to any organization looking to fortify its digital defenses.<br/>
 <br/>
 🌎 Looking ahead, I firmly believe that I can make a substantial contribution to your organization's cybersecurity team.
 My strong work ethic, motivation, and results-oriented mindset make me a reliable team player, capable of thriving under pressure.
 I am always eager to embrace new tech stacks and continuously enhance my skills, driven by a desire to make a positive impact on the world.<br/>
 <br/>
-🔭 Presently, I am currently expanding my knowledge in Microsoft Azure cloud security and identity and access management (IAM) engineering principles to further develop my career as an identity security professional.
-I am also studying for the Az-900 fundamentals exam.<br/>
+🔭 Presently, I am currently an extern with the ServiceNow NexGen Professionals Program and studying for the Certified Systems Administrator exam.
+I am also expanding my knowledge in Microsoft Azure cloud security and identity and access management (IAM) engineering principles to further develop my career as an identity security professional.<br/>

 I appreciate you taking the time to read this and for your consideration.
 I look forward to hearing from you soon.